dominikhei/the-docker-guide/readme.md

 You use a YAML template to define your services and their configurations.
 Under the hood the docker daemon just parses the docker-compose.yml file and creates the containers with their configs etc.
-Compose will not be scope of this guide, but is it useful to know it's purpose and advantages as a beginner.
+Compose will not be scope of this guide, but is it useful to know it's purpose, even as a beginner.